sparkflows/sparkflows-docs/docs/aws/user-guide/copy-to-s3.rst

 Copy files to S3 with AWS-CLI
 ===========

-This document serves as a guide to describe the process when you want to upload multiple files from your laptop to an S3 bucket.
-Follow the steps given below to copy files to an S3 bucket with the use of AWS-CLI.
+This document offers a step-by-step guide for seamlessly transferring multiple files from your laptop to an S3 bucket.
+By following the instructions provided below, you can easily copy the files to the S3 bucket using the AWS-CLI.

-1. *Install AWS-CLI on machine if not already installed*
+#.
+Install AWS-CLI on machine, if not already installed
-2. *Configure AWS Credentials*
+#.
+Configure AWS Credentials
-3. *View the S3 Bucket*
+#.
+View the S3 Bucket
-4. *View the S3 Directory*
+#.
+View the S3 Directory
-5. *Copy files to the S3 bucket*
+#.
+Copy files to the S3 bucket
-6. *Delete all files in directory*
+#.
+Delete all files in directory

-Install AWS-CLI on mac
+Step 1 : Install AWS-CLI on Mac
 ------------------------
 ..  code::

  brew install aws-cli

-Configure AWS Credentials
+Step 2 : Configure AWS Credentials
 -------------------------
 .. code::